andychu/javascript-vs-c/README.md

 You should know some of the basic concepts of C, like what an `int` and a `double` is.
 Knowing where `char*` is used would be useful.

-I'm advocating somewhat mindless hacking as a shortcut to learning, but it shouldn't be random hacking. :-)
+I'm advocating *somewhat mindless* hacking as a shortcut to learning, but it shouldn't be *random* hacking. :-)

 ### Try It

-Try the two programs, and verify they do the same thing.
+Verify that the two programs do the same thing:

 1. Open up mandelbrot.html in your browser.
 2. `./run.sh c` to run the C version.
 Then open `out.ppm`.
 (The OS X Finder